cybertec-postgresql/pgwatch2/docs/security.rst

 * InfluxDB has no authentication in Docker setup, so one should just not expose the ports when having concerns.

 * Dashboards based on the "stat_statements" metric (Stat Statement Overview / Top) expose actual queries.

-They are mostly stripped of details though, but if no risks can be taken the dashboards (or at least according panels) should be deleted.
-Or as an alternative "stat_statements_no_query_text" or "pg_stat_statements_calls" metrics can be used, which don't store query texts.
+  They should be "mostly" stripped of details though and replaced by placeholders by Postgres, but if no risks can be taken such dashboards (or at least according panels) should be deleted.
+Or as an alternative the "stat_statements_no_query_text" and "pg_stat_statements_calls" metrics could be used, which don't store query texts in the first place.

 * Safe certificate connections to Postgres are supported as of v1.5.0

-* Encrypting/decrypting passwords stored in the config DB or in YAML config files possible from v1.5.0.
-An encryption passphrase/file needs to be specified then via PW2_AES_GCM_KEYPHRASE / PW2_AES_GCM_KEYPHRASE_FILE.
-By default passwords are stored in plaintext.
+* Encryption / decryption of connection string passwords stored in the config DB or in YAML config files

+  By default passwords are stored in plaintext but as of v1.5 it's possible to use an encryption passphrase, or a file with the passphrase in it,  via *--aes-gcm-keyphrase / --aes-gcm-keyphrase-file* or *PW2_AES_GCM_KEYPHRASE / PW2_AES_GCM_KEYPHRASE_FILE* parameters.
+  If using the Web UI to store connection info, the same encryption key needs to be specified for both the Web UI and the gatherer.
+If using YAML configs then encrypted passwords can be generated using the *--aes-gcm-password-to-encrypt* flag for embedding in YAML.

-* Note that although the metrics collector has some *password* flags, it's mostly better to use the standard LibPQ *.pgpass* file to store passwords.
+  Note that although pgwatch2 can handle password security, in many cases it's better to still use the standard LibPQ *.pgpass* file to store passwords.

 Launching a more secure Docker container